KrazyLama789/cse210-06/README.md

 ## script: #Mary

 - display adventurer
-- display boss
+- display demon
 - display player stats
 - walk from one screen to the next
-- start combat when entering a room with a boss
+- start combat when entering a room with a demon
 - update player stats
 - combat sequence
 - combat resolution

 ```
 when in combat:
-- display boss stats
+- display demon stats
 - choose an action
 - update player stats
 - combat sequence